jwlei/dat110-oblig1-Network-programming/README.md

 which contains a number of unit tests that can be used for some basic testing of the implemented functionality.
 These tests are by no means complete, and when running the test you should also check in the Eclipse console that no exceptions are raised when running the tests.

-It should not be necessary to add additional classes in order to complete the project.
+It should not be necessary to add additional classes in the start-code in order to complete the project.
 The unit-tests should not be modified as they will be used for evaluation of the submitted solution.

 In order for the group to use their own git-repository for the further work on the codebase, one member of the group must create an empty repository on github/bitbucket without a README file and without a `.gitignore` file, and then perform the following operations